dsryu99/CarND-Behavior-Cloning/writeup_report.md

 My project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
-* model.zip for the compressed file of model.h5 containing a trained convolution neural network
+* model.h5 containing a trained convolution neural network
+* video.mp4 for the video recoding of the car driving autonomously
 * writeup_report.md  summarizing the results

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```